TJ-coding/TextKGCData/readme.md

 # TextKGCData: Textual Knowledge Graph Data Toolkit

 TextKGCData is a Python toolkit for downloading, processing, standardizing, and loading knowledge graph data with rich textual descriptions.
 It provides a powerful CLI and Python API for preparing datasets like WN18RR and Wikidata5M for use in text-based knowledge graph completion and related tasks.
+The full documentation is available at [text-kgc-data-docs](https://tj-coding.github.io/TextKGCData/).

 ---